 Now you can toggle on any defined segment to sync into Iterable as lists.
 To do so, navigate to Definitions > Segments, click on any segment, then in the Integrations section, click the toggle next to Iterable.

 The segment will begin syncing immediately, and you should see a list in Iterable with the same segment name within 2-5 minutes.
 We only allow you to have 30 segments recurrently syncing to Iterable at one time.
 After the first sync completes, the segment will update every 4 hours.

 Frequently Asked Questions

-Can you connect to more than 1 Iterable project?
+Can you connect more than 1 Iterable project?

-At this point, you can only connect to 1 Iterable project.
-Please let us know if you need to connect to more than 1 Iterable projects as we’re open to feedback to improve this integration.
+At this point, you can only connect 1 Iterable project to 1 Heap environment.
+Please let us know if you need to connect more than 1 Iterable projects to 1 Heap environment as we’re open to feedback to improve this integration.